 They have some sort of odd fixation to airing Tom and Jerry: The Magic Ring on most weekends.
 This has been happening since 2005.

-Teen Titans Go!, being the comedy half of the DC Nation lineup, quickly fell into this.
+Teen Titans Go!, to no one's surprise being the comedy half of the DC Nation lineup, quickly fell into this.
 Its DC Nation slot is a rerun, with a primetime slot showing new episodes.
 Ads for it show constantly, while Beware the Batman has Invisible Advertising.
 CN even runs marathons of it to fill up the daytime schedule.
-In just a few episodes the Network already ordered a second season, while Beware got pulled from DC Nation entirely (scheduled for a January return), all but guaranteeing the latter is gonna get the axe.
+In just a few episodes the Network already ordered a second season, while Beware got pulled from DC Nation entirely (supposedly scheduled for a January return, until CN pushed it to an unspecified "first half of 2014" return), all but guaranteeing the latter is gonna get the axe considering how littleCartoon Network thinks of Action Cartoons.

 With Cartoon Network's flicks, Diary of a Wimpy Kid gets played a lot, almost once every four or five weeks.